JacekDubikowski/build-your-own-framework/readme.md

 ###### Implementation of *DefinitionWriter*

+I will omit *@Override* annotations, access modifiers and constructor to keep the code shorter.
 Let us see the Java code that writes Java code.
-Link to the [code](/framework/src/main/java/io/jd/framework/processor/DefinitionWriter.java).
+Link to the full [code](/framework/src/main/java/io/jd/framework/processor/DefinitionWriter.java).

 ```java
 class DefinitionWriter {